Intraoperative Radiation Therapy (IORT)

 What are the challenges of IORT?

-• Treatment is usually given before final information about tumor size, surgical margins, and lymph node status are known.
+- Treatment is usually given before more information about tumor size, surgical margins, and lymph node status are known.

 What are the side effects of IORT?

 Side effects from IORT are rare.
-It is more common to have side effects from the surgery.
-Your provider will tell you about any side effects you can expect.
+It is more common to have side effects from your surgery than IORT.
+Your provider will tell you about any side effects that you may have.

 What can I expect after the treatment?